 - No other preexisting conditions can explain the dizziness

-Should you consult to your physician with suspicion of having CGD, they would follow a similar thought process:
+Should you consult your physician with suspicion of having CGD, they will consider the following factors:

 - Do you have neck pain?
 As CGD is often associated with neck pain, the diagnosis is usually ruled out if you do not feel any discomfort in the neck, besides stiffness.

-- Vestibular assessment.
-If the previous tests are negative, the physician will evaluate the function of your vestibular apparatus, which is located in the inner ear and is responsible for the sensations of balance and space.
-Faulty function of the vestibular apparatus can be a cause of dizziness in itself.
-It is important to note that even if there is an issue with your vestibular apparatus, you may have CGD as well—you could be suffering from two sources of dizziness at the same time.
+- Vestibular assessment: If the previous tests are negative, the physician will evaluate the function of your vestibular system, which is located in the inner ear and is responsible for the sensations of balance and space.
+The faulty function of the vestibular system can be a cause of dizziness in itself.
+It is important to note that even if there is an issue with this, you may have CGD as well—you could be suffering from two sources of dizziness at the same time.

 Cervicogenic Dizziness Symptoms (Only CGD)

-As we’ve mentioned before, CGD is very difficult to diagnose, as many of the symptoms overlap with other conditions that may be causing the dizziness.
+CGD is very difficult to diagnose, as many of the symptoms overlap with other conditions that may be causing dizziness.

-Mainly, there are two criteria that are characteristic to CGD:
+Mainly, there are two criteria that are characteristic of CGD: